Can You Make Money on Upwork? Stories From 17 Freelancers

 “When I started out, my portfolio was diverse.
 But clients don’t always see things visually.
 They don’t understand that if I could design a poster, I can design a logo.
 So for them, it's always important to see stuff that is similar to what they're looking for.
 So once I started niching and just focusing on infographics, a lot of projects started rolling in.
 My business grew quickly and I learned a lot through each project.”

-– Adriana Danaila, Expert-Vetted Illustrator and Graphic Designer
+Adriana Danaila, Expert-Vetted Illustrator and Graphic Designer

 When submitting proposals, you can include a link to a specific Upwork portfolio item.
 Ideally, you want to have samples that closely match what the client is looking for within your niche.
 If you don’t have a portfolio of past work samples, you can create mock-ups.
-This can help you fine-tune your skillset and get the exact type of portfolio items that you need.
+This can help you fine-tune your skill set and get the exact type of portfolio items that you need.

-Get testimonials
+6. Get testimonials from clients

 Landing your first couple of jobs can be challenging until you have reviews.
 Clients may be hesitant to hire a freelancer who hasn’t had any feedback yet, as this can seem riskier.
 A way around this is to get testimonials from past employers and clients and add them to your Upwork profile.
 Testimonials can help to build trust with new clients.